 The special challenge that microservices present is the large number of services that comprise an application.
 Plus the fact that microservices are interdependent.
 An additional consideration is that these services must remain functioning even when other services they depend on are not available or do not respond properly.

 Microservices software tests assure that the microservices do what they’re supposed to do in an efficient and timely manner.
 Industry-wide, the three main types of software testing for microservices are:

 When a developer needs to test the system, she or he can do so relatively easily because the microservices are separate, even though they work together.
 By contrast, when programmers build services on monoliths or monolithic architecture, the application code is inextricably linked, making testing difficult and slow.

 To accomplish the basic tests mentioned above, developers employ the below.

 An often overlooked practice when testing microservices is unit testing.
+What are unit tests?
 These tests verify that the methods and classes developers write work as expected.
 While unit testing is a highly technical task for developers, a robust suite of unit tests provides a critical safety net for catching unintended consequences when developers change the code.
 And it pays dividends in alerting developers to exactly where in the code they’ve broken existing functionality.

 This is a valuable practice for writing high-quality software.
 However, unit testing by itself isn’t enough.
 As an analogy, just because all the parts of an engine are machined to perfect specification doesn’t mean the engine will run and perform as expected.